LovorDev/OrlovAnalyzer/README.md

 The IDE tells you where you use a method that is defined above its call and can swap between these methods

 ![](https://i.imgur.com/XhoL6u5.gif)

+## Getting started

+Just downoald package from [release](https://github.com/LovorDev/OrlovAnalyzer/releases) and import in your project

+## By the way
+About all bugs, issues or defects you can write to me or create your own requests